MichaelCraig7/MusicList/README.md

 My goal with this project was to get practice with React and APIs by recreating aspects of the spotify web app.
 Ultimately, I wanted to allow users to login, create playlists, and populate their playlists with songs from an API.
 Much of my time spent on this project was devoted to finding an API that would provide an extensive database of song titles, artists, song genres, and album covers.
 I ended up using the Musixmatch API because recieving an API key was quick and painless, but the information provided wasn't as complete as I would have liked.

+Overall, I am happy with the progress I made on this project, but I expect I'll update it a lot in the future.

 ## Technologies Used: